-Editorial: Trump should place interests in blind trust
+Editorial: Put Trump businesses in blind trust

 Throughout the recent presidential campaign, Donald Trump and others raised legitimate concerns about the connections between Hillary Clinton’s State Department and the family foundation founded by her husband.
 As president-elect, Trump should be consistent and address his own conflicts of interest.